tldraw's Editor.ts carries the highest activity risk — 3 functions to address first

 What does activity-weighted risk mean?

-Complexity × recent commit frequency — functions that are both hard to understand AND actively changing are the highest priority.
-A function with cyclomatic complexity of 100 that hasn't changed in two years poses less regression risk than one with complexity 36 that receives weekly commits.
+Complexity × recent commit frequency — functions that are hard to understand AND actively changing are the highest priority for refactoring.

 The table below ranks functions by activity-weighted risk — a score that multiplies structural complexity by recent commit frequency.
 A function that is both hard to understand (high cyclomatic complexity) and actively changing is a higher priority than one that is complex but untouched.
 CC = cyclomatic complexity (independent execution paths); ND = max nesting depth; FO = fan-out (distinct callees).